fbpx Skip to main content

 IMMUNOLOGY DISEASE AREA LEADER

-Terence Rooney, M.D., is Vice President, Rheumatology and Maternal-Fetal Immunology Disease Area Leader for the Immunology Therapeutic Area at Janssen Research & Development, LLC.
-In this role, he is responsible for driving scientific leadership in the rheumatology and maternal-fetal disease area, overseeing innovative compounds across multiple phases of development.
+Terence Rooney, M.D., is Vice President, Rheumatology, Immunology Disease Area Leader for the Immunology Therapeutic Area at Janssen Research & Development, LLC.
+In this role, he is responsible for driving scientific leadership in the rheumatology disease area, overseeing innovative compounds across multiple phases of development.

 In his prior role at Janssen as Vice President, Immunology Clinical Development, Terence led the Late Development Clinical organization, overseeing all late-stage Immunology clinical trials.
 Under his leadership, the team delivered many important milestones, and evolved to meet the present and future needs of our growing and complex Immunology portfolio more sustainably.
 Prior to his time at Janssen, Terence held positions of increasing responsibility in translational/early and late clinical development at Roche and Eli Lilly, respectively.